ZetaGo-Aurum/AleoPantest/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The AleoPantest interactive CLI system is now production-ready with:
+The Aleocrophic interactive CLI system is now production-ready with:

 1. **User-Friendly Features**
    - Flexible parameter naming